-8. Conclusion and Outlook
+8. Conclusion & Outlook

 In this paper, we presented a novel space deformation technique based on MLS methods for its use in design optimization scenarios.
-Our method offers similarly high quality deformations as our previous RBF deformation technique, but with significantly increased scalability.
-Our space-based energy discretization allows for flexible modeling operations typically only provided by mesh-based deformation techniques.
+Our method offers similarly high quality deformations as our previous RBF morphing technique, but with significantly increased scalability.
+Our space-based energy discretization allows for flexible modeling operations typically only provided by mesh-based techniques.
 Finally, by incorporating geometric constraints into the deformation, we not only increase modeling capabilities but also its usefulness for design optimization tasks.
-Our alternative formulation of projective constraints increases the scalability of the technique to modeling scenarios involving large constraint regions, and our automatic detection of geometric primitives aids the designer or engineer during setup process.

-Even though our technique provides increased flexibility and scalability compared to RBF deformation, the implementation complexity increases as well.
-While RBF deformations simply require the solution of a dense linear system, our new technique involves Lloyd-relaxation in 3-space, numerical integration, more complex basis functions and derivatives, as well as the selection of several parameters such as the constraint weights, the number of sample points, or the basis function support radii.
+Even though our technique provides increased flexibility and scalability compared to RBF morphing, the implementation complexity increases as well.
+While RBF deformations simply require the solution of a dense linear system, our new technique involves Lloyd-relaxation in 3-space, numerical integration, more complex basis functions and derivatives, as well as the selection of several parameters such as the constraint weights, the number of sample points, or the basis functions support radii.

-There are multiple directions for future work: Even though we currently support a wide variety of constraints, a natural direction for future work would be the integration of additional constraint types such as the maintenance of mutual distances between parts or the adherence to maximal or minimal widths and heights.
-More advanced constraints could include relations between multiple parts, such as symmetry, orthogonality, or co-planarity, including methods for the automatic analysis of constraints using an approach similar to [48].
+There are multiple directions for future work: So far, we only included basic constraints into our system.
+Therefore, a natural direction for future work would be the integration of additional constraint types such as the maintenance of mutual distances between parts or the adherence to maximal or minimal widths and heights.
+Additional constraints on the volume mesh are conceivable as well, such as explicit constraints on the size and shape of boundary layer elements.
+More advanced constraints could include relations between multiple parts, such as symmetry, orthogonality, or co-planarity.
+Another direction is the automatic detection of geometric constraints using an approach similar to [35].

-Finally, we look forward to evaluating our technique within an actual design optimization scenario including physics simulations, e.g., the aerodynamic performance optimization of a passenger car.
+Finally, we look forward to evaluating our technique within an actual design optimization setup including physics simulations, e.g., the aerodynamic performance optimization of a passenger car.